EENI Global Business School

 African Student, Master International Business

-Doctorate in African Business, World Trade.
+Doctorate in African Business.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Master in Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB)
+Masters in International Business and Foreign Trade (MIB AI)

 Languages: Masters, Doctorate, International Business, English (Study Doctorate in International Business in French Soudan du Sud Master Course: Portuguese Sudão do Sul Study Master Doctorate in International Business in Spanish Sudán del Sur).

-Credits of the subject “Doing Business in South Sudan”: 1 ECTS Credits
+Credits of the Subject “Doing Business in South Sudan”: 1 ECTS Credits

-International Trade and Business in South Sudan.
+International Trade, Logistics and Business in South Sudan.

 Transport and Logistics in Africa.
 Corridors, ports

-Market Access - Free Trade Agreements
+Market Access - Free Trade Agreements (AI)

 South Sudanese Preferential Access and Trade Agreements: